Rolandxxx/Rolandxxx/README.md

 Download in a new directory, unzip and enjoy

-Any questions, suggestions, ... ?
+Tell me if you need(!) an english version.
+Any other questions, suggestions, ... ?
 Don't hesitate to send a mail.

 CU
 Roland